 Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
 The recommended phase-out mandates are expected to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

-In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service a while longer.
-The intent for these Dry Charged Units is to provide the greater Grand Island area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+The intent for these Dry Charged Units is to offer the greater Grand Island area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Grand Island homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Grand Island homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
 Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Top reasons for buying an R-410A system